ycryptx/Hazook-Fast-Zk-Rollup/accumulator/infra/README.md

 1. Use provided example `./accumulator/infra/examples/main.tf`.
   - Adjust variable values.
   - Setup where to store terraform state(locally or s3)

+ > [NOTE!] if preferred, you can run terraform directly from infra folder setting variables with `-var` or `-var-file`

 2. Apply terraform changes:
 ```bash
 terraform init